strangetom/ingredient-parser/docs/source/tutorials/options.rst

 ``imperial_units``
 ^^^^^^^^^^^^^^^^^^

+.. deprecated:: v2.5.0

+    This keyword argument will be removed in a future version.

+    Use the ``volumetric_units_system="imperial"`` for the same functionality.

 Default: **False**

 Some units have have multiple definitions versions with the same name but representing different quantities, such as fluid ounces, cups, pints, quarts or gallons.